brashanm/brashanm/README.md

 👋 Hi, I’m Brashan Mohanakumar

-I'm a second year student at the University of Waterloo in Computer Science with a strong passion for web development and fin-tech.
-I'm currently looking for Summer 2022 Internships!
+I'm a second year student at the University of Waterloo in Computer Science with a strong passion for web development and data-science.
+I'm currently looking for Fall 2023 Internships!

 - 📈 I’m interested in web development and fin-tech
-- 👀 Looking for Summer 2022 internships!
+- 👀 Looking for Fall 2023 internships!

 📫 How to reach me:
 - <a href="https://www.linkedin.com/in/brashan-mohanakumar" alt="">Linkedin</a>